icgc-dcc/dcc-cm/ansible/README.md

 $ ansible-playbook -i config/hosts site.yml --ask-vault-pass
 ```

-You can also execute palybooks individually:
+You can also execute playbooks individually:

 ```bash
 $ ansible-playbook -i config/hosts submission.yml
 ```

+### To Dos:

+A list can be found [here.](https://jira.oicr.on.ca/browse/DCC-2962)